 The dispersion of a pollutant is calculated by assuming either puff or particle dispersion.
 In the puff model, puffs expand until they exceed the size of the meteorological grid cell (either horizontally or vertically) and then split into several new puffs, each with its share of the pollutant mass.
 In the particle model, a fixed number of particles are advected about the model domain by the mean wind field and spread by a turbulent component.
 The model's default configuration assumes a 3-dimensional particle distribution (horizontal and vertical).

-The model can be run interactively on the Web through the READY system on our site or the code executable and meteorological data can be downloaded to a Windows or Mac PC.
-The web version has been configured with some limitations to avoid computational saturation of our web server.
-The registered PC version is complete with no computational restrictions, except that user's must obtain their own meteorological data files.
-The unregistered version is identical to the registered version except that plume concentrations cannot be calculated with with forecast meteorology data files.
-The trajectory-only model has no restrictions and forecast or archive trajectories may be computed with either version.
+The model can be run interactively on the Web through the ARL READY system, or the code executable and meteorological data can be downloaded to a Windows or Mac PC.
+The web version has been configured with some limitations to avoid computational saturation of the ARL web server.
+The registered PC version is complete with no computational restrictions, except that users must obtain their own meteorological data files.
+The unregistered version is identical to the registered version except that plume concentrations cannot be calculated with forecast meteorology data files.
+The trajectory-only model has no restrictions, and forecast or archive trajectories may be computed with either version.

 For more details, see the publication: NOAA's HYSPLIT atmospheric transport and dispersion modeling system by Stein et al. 2015 in the December, 2015 issue of the Bulletin of the American Meteorological Society.